pyx-project/pyx/manual/graph.rst

 While the axes ranges got adjusted automatically in the previous example, they might be fixed by keyword options in axes constructors.
 Plotting only a function will need such a setting at least in the variable coordinate.
-The following code also shows how to set a logathmic axis in y-direction:
+The following code also shows how to set a logarithmic axis in y-direction:

 .. include:: graph3.py